awsdocs/aws-php-developers-guide/doc_source/getting-started_migration.rst

    limitations under the License.

 =========================================
-Migrating From Version 2 of the |sdk-php|
+Migrating from Version 2 of the |sdk-php|
 =========================================

 .. meta::